 “Hemorrhagic strokes” are less common than ischemic strokes, only occurring in approximately 13% of all strokes according to the American Stroke Association.
 A hemorrhagic stroke occurs when a blood vessel ruptures and leaks blood into the brain.
 The blood in the brain creates swelling and pressure.
 Despite their different causes, the symptoms and long-lasting effects of a hemorrhagic stroke are similar to those of an ischemic stroke.

 Heart failure occurs when the heart muscle is weakened and unable to effectively pump enough blood to meet the body’s needs.
 The heart may be unable to fill with enough blood or it may be unable to pump blood to the rest of the body with enough force.
 The symptoms of heart failure include shortness of breath; fatigue; and swelling in the feet; ankles; legs; and abdomen.

 Impact of Cardiovascular Disease on Working Professionals

 If your cardiovascular disease severely limits what activities you can perform, you may be eligible for long-term disability benefits.
 You will need to provide proof to the insurance company of your condition and resulting functional impairments.
-This may include test results evidencing heart abnormalities or exercise tolerance tests evidencing that your heart does not function properly during exertion.
+This may include test results showing heart abnormalities or exercise tolerance tests demonstrating that your heart does not function properly during exertion.